 Opensignal's Voice App Experience measures the quality of experience for over-the-top (OTT) voice services — mobile voice apps such as WhatsApp, Skype, Facebook Messenger etc. — using a model derived from the International Telecommunication Union (ITU)-based approach for quantifying overall voice call quality and a series of calibrated technical parameters.
 This model characterizes the exact relationship between the technical measurements and perceived call quality.
 Voice App Experience for each operator is calculated on a scale from 0 to 100.

-- 95 - 100: Excellent: Most users are very satisfied.
+- 95 or above: Excellent: Most users are very satisfied.
 Operator provides consistently good OTT voice quality experience across the customer base.

 In addition to Voice App Experience, we report on two supporting metrics related to voice app:

 - 4G Voice App Experience: This metric quantifies the quality of experience over mobile voice services for each operator on LTE connections as experienced by Opensignal users.